Sofiyan-coder/OceanBrowser_Engineering/Chapter - 1/1-Loading Web-Pages/1-Downloading Web Pages/README.md

     text in it.

-Summary
+8.Summary
 This chapter went from an empty file to a rudimentary web browser that can:

-parse a URL into a scheme, host, port, and path;
+•  parse a URL into a scheme, host, port, and path;
-connect to that host using the socket and ssl libraries;
+•  connect to that host using the socket and ssl libraries;
-send an HTTP request to that host, including a Host header;
+•  send an HTTP request to that host, including a Host header;
-split the HTTP response into a status line, headers, and a body;
+•  split the HTTP response into a status line, headers, and a body;
-print the text (and not the tags) in the body.
+•  print the text (and not the tags) in the body.

 Yes, this is still more of a command-line tool than a web browser, but it already has some of the core capabilities of a browser.

-Close

-Outline
+9.Outline
 The complete set of functions, classes, and methods in our browser should look something like this: